top-on/llmask/README.md

 ## Getting started
 ### System requirements

+LLMs can run on ordinary CPUs, e.g. with `ollama`.
+However, GPU acceleration greatly accelerates execution speed.

-This library is tested on *Apple Silicon*, but it is expected to run on x86, too.
+This project is best tested on Apple Silicon hardware.

 ### Installation

-This tool can be installed with `poetry install`.
+This command line tool can be installed with `poetry install`.

 ### Usage options